Skip to main content

 • The book also includes more details on how to implement the StoryBrand BrandScript, including specific tips and examples for each of the steps outlined in this summary.

-You can create your BrandScript and get more resources at mystorybrand.com or clarifyyourmessage.com.
+If you’d like a more detailed, step-by-step walk-through, you can purchase the book here.
+You can also create your BrandScript and get more resources at mystorybrand.com or clarifyyourmessage.com.

 Click here to download the Building a Storybrand summary & infographic